microsoft/code-push-vsts-extension/docs/extension-overview.md

 5. Click **Add build step...** and select **CodePush Release** from the **Deploy** category

-6. Configure the deploy step with the access key created in step #1, specifying your app name, deployment name and app store version, and pointing to the output of the task in step #4.
+6. Configure the deploy step with the access key created in step #1, specifying your app name, deployment name and app store version, and pointing to the output of the task(s) you added in step #4 (e.g. the directory containing your compiled/processed JS/HTML/CSS)

 7. Click the **Queue Build** button or push a change to your repo in order to run the newly defined build pipeline